aneta-s/portfolio/README.md

 ❎  In Project Details pages there are two different classes. class="project-container mb-0" and class="project-container”.
 Why not one generic class for all descriptions of the process?
 ❎  I want to edit styling of the project three and one ie. I want to adjust color of the main header and the sub-header, how to do it?
-❎  Is it necessary to upload the same image to website for both desktop and smaller devices? class="mobile-image" ❎  D&T: ayout for Project: in order to have a better space repartition and a good layout balance I want to alternate between the text being in the left side and the picture being on the right 1/2 times.This will dynamise the site + will keep the user captivation Screenshot 2022-05-30 at 10.02.54.png
+❎  Is it necessary to upload the same image to website for both desktop and smaller devices? class="mobile-image" ❎  D&T: Layout for Project: in order to have a better space repartition and a good layout balance I want to alternate between the text being in the left side and the picture being on the right 1/2 times.This will dynamise the site + will keep the user captivation Screenshot 2022-05-30 at 10.02.54.png

 Legenda